 As the manufacturer with 159 years of experience crafting mattresses, every Rogers mattress is built with care and focus.
-From the newest foam innovations to the basic understanding of spring design, Rogers can make your night more than a little better with our progressive line of mattresses for every sleep style and budget. (click here to find out more)
+From the newest innovations in comfort padding to the basic understanding of spring design, Rogers can make your night more than a little better with our top rated line of mattresses for every sleep style and budget. (click here to find out more)

 Brass Beds and Finishes